This delicious grilled red snapper recipe has a cajun seasoning crust that's bursting with flavor.

 You can grill red snapper on a gas grill (like I did), charcoal grill, or in a grill pan.

-Whole red snapper fish can also be grilled, but I think it's easier to serve the fillets.
+Whole snapper fish can also be grilled, but I think it's easier to serve the fillets.
 The whole fish usually weighs between 2 and 5 pounds, when filleted, a snapper will serve 2 to 4 people.

-Red Snapper Taste
+What Does Red Snapper Taste Like?

 It's a great fish for people who don't like fishy tasting fish, like kids and people who enjoy milder fish.
 It's similar to other white fish with its sweet, slightly nutty flavor.